iiasa/message-ix-models/message_ix_models/model/material/doc.rst

       --url="ixmp://ixmp_dev/MESSAGEix-GLOBIOM_R12_CHN/baseline_new_macro#8" \
       --local-data "./data" material build

+It can be helpful to note that this command will not work for all R12 scenarios because of dependencies on certain levels or commodities described in :file:`set.yaml`.
-Currently, a set of given base scenario names will be translated to own scenario names.
+Currently, a set of pre-defined base scenario names will be translated to own scenario names.
+But when an unknown base scenario name is given, we reuse it for the output scenario name.
-The output scenario will be ``ixmp://ixmp_dev-ixmp/MESSAGEix-Materials/{name}``, where {name} is a shortened version of the input scenario name.
+The output scenario will be ``ixmp://ixmp_dev-ixmp/MESSAGEix-Materials/{name}``, where {name} is the output scenario name.

-Using an additional tag `--tag` can be used to add a suffix to the new scenario name.
+Using an additional tag `--tag` can be used to add an additional suffix to the new scenario name.
 This command line only builds the scenario but does not run it.
 To run the scenario, use ``mix-models materials solve``, giving the scenario name, e.g.::

     $ mix-models material solve --scenario_name NoPolicy_R12